MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-2-Defense-Acquisition-Regulations-System-Department-Defense/subchapter-H-Clauses-Forms/part-252-Solicitation-Provisions-Contract-Clauses/subpart-252.2-Text-Provisions-Clauses/section-252.223-7002.md

 (vi) Other materials having fire or explosive characteristics.

-(b) *Safety requirements.* (1) The Contractor shall comply with the requirements of the DoD Contractors' Safety Manual for Ammunition and Explosives, DoD 4145.26-M, hereafter referred to as “the manual,” in effect on the date of the solicitation for this contract.
+(b) *Safety requirements.* (1) The Contractor shall comply with the requirements of DoD Manual 4145.26, DoD Contractors' Safety Manual for Ammunition and Explosives, hereafter referred to as “the manual,” in effect on the date of the solicitation for this contract.
 The Contractor shall also comply with any other additional requirements included in the schedule of this contract.

 (2) The Contractor shall allow the Government access to the Contractor's facilities, personnel, and safety program documentation.
 The Contractor shall allow authorized Government representatives to evaluate safety programs, implementation, and facilities.